 - Hours of operation

-- Names of directors of the pharmacy if they are not members of the College
+- Names of directors of the pharmacy if they are not registrants of the College

 - Fees or business practices specific to the pharmacy